Opening

 3) Consistency — Tiny, honest steps on repeat

+Consistency is not daily posting.
+It’s sustainable rhythm.
 It’s you making a realistic commitment — and keeping it — even when you’re tired, even when your inner critic is loud, even when you think “who cares?”
+Because every time you keep your word to yourself, you become safer to yourself.
+And that safety is what creates momentum.4) Conversion — Let your visibility lead somewhere

-It’s making sure people can take the next step with you:
+Conversion isn’t manipulation.
+It’s direction.
+It’s making sure people can take the next step with you:- a link that works,

 - a service page that’s clear,